-The Planning Commission is asked to review the proposed amendments, and if acceptable, set a public hearing for the proposed text amendment for August 24, 2016 meeting.
+The Planning Commission was asked to reconsider setting a date for Public hearing at their August 24, 2016 regular meeting.
+At that meeting, a date was set for Public hearing for October 26, 2016.
 At that time, the Planning Commission may make a recommendation to the City Council, who will ultimately approve or deny the amendment and may propose alterations as well.
 The attached staff version of the proposed amendment is subject to review and changes by City staff and/or the City Attorney's Office.
 Please contact Sri Komaragiri (248) 347-5607 or skomaragiri@cityofnovi.org) with any questions or concerns.